 Packing your bag for your first overnight backpacking trip might seem like a daunting task.
 What food do I bring and how much?
 Where does my tent go?
 And how do I fit the 10 essentials, my stove, and my extra clothes in that one bag?
-Take a look at what Gear Aid staffer Kati packs for a two day, one night trip:
+Take a look at what we would pack for a two day, one night trip:

-- Stove, fuel, cooking apparatus, and eating utensils- I pack a pocket rocket style stove that uses canister fuel.
-This cook set (the GSI Microdualist) is for two people because I usually travel with a partner.
-On a solo trip you’ll likely use a smaller cookset.
-I bring along my Outgo PT Pod Camp Towel for cleanup in the backcountry kitchen.
+- Stove, fuel, cooking apparatus, and eating utensils: I pack a pocket rocket style stove that uses canister fuel.
+This cook set, the GSI Microdualist, is for two people because I usually travel with a partner.
+On a solo trip you’ll likely use a smaller cook set.
+I bring along my a microfiber towel for cleanup in the backcountry kitchen.

-- Ten essentials- Never travel without the ten essentials!
+- Hiking essentials: Never travel without the ten essentials!
 Some of these things will already be in your pack like hydration, extra clothing, nutrition, and shelter.
-But don’t forget to bring a first aid kit, navigation (map and compass, or cellphone with plenty of battery and downloaded maps), sun protection (sunglasses and sunscreen), Lighting (headlamp or flashlight), fire and fire starter (Toilet paper works great!), a knife (I prefer the classic Swiss Army style), and your trusty repair kit (full of Gear Aid products of course!).
+But don’t forget to bring a first aid kit, navigation (map and compass, or cellphone with plenty of battery and downloaded maps), sun protection (sunglasses and sunscreen), lighting (headlamp or flashlight), fire and fire starter (toilet paper works great!), a knife (I prefer the classic Swiss Army style), and your trusty repair kit (full of Gear Aid products of course).

 This will all be a trial and error process.
 Some days you'll find that you forgot your socks and have to sleep with cold feet or that the food you packed tastes gross, but you have nothing else to eat.
-Be sure to load your backpack correctly and don't forget to check out our other tips for a successful backpacking trip.
-Get out there!
+Be sure to load your backpack correctly and get out there!